Tangerine-Community/Tangerine/docs/system-administrator/installation.md

 Open http://localhost:5984/_utils/index.html on the server and find the replication link.
 Setup the replication as described here
 - Server image copies – create server image copies that can be restored on demand.

-Use a combination of folder sync and replication to backup your site or create hot swap copies
+Use a combination of folder sync and replication to back up your site or create hot swap copies

 # Recovery